Kay-zttang/ML-Course-Notes/README.md

-# INDE577_Data Science and Machine Learning
+# Data Science and Machine Learning

 The repository contains materials of implementations of the algorithms covered in course INDE577 along with relating data sets and descrptive README.md files.